rackerlabs/support-how-to/content/general/hkg2-data-center-migration-customer-faq.md

 [this article](https://www.rackspace.com/about/data-centers) for more information on the specification of our data centers.

-After reviewing our global footprint of data centers, and with the lease for HKG2 coming to an end in 2020, Rackspace decided to reduce our footprint in Hong Kong and plans to move all customers from HKG2 to the new HKG5 facility.
+After reviewing our global footprint of data centers and with the lease for HKG2 coming to an end in 2020, Rackspace decided to reduce our footprint in Hong Kong and plans to move all customers from HKG2 to the new HKG5 facility.

-This article relates specifically to customers on managed or shared infrastructure.
+**Note:** This article relates specifically to customers on managed or shared infrastructure.
 If you are a colocation customer, request a copy of the *HKG2 Colocation Customer FAQ* from your account manager.

-### When will the relocation occur?
+#### When will the relocation occur?

-Rackspace will assign all customers on managed infrastructure to a move group and each move group will be scheduled for a date in April or May, 2020.
+Rackspace will assign all customers on managed infrastructure to a move group and each move group will be scheduled for a date in April or May 2020.
 The move groups will be scheduled to run in a maintenance window starting on either a Friday or Saturday night and ending on the following morning.
 We plan to keep the maintenance window less than 12 hours.
 We will confirm the exact timings